SAP-samples/teched2022-XP260/exercises/ex5/README.md

 4. Click on the "Save" button to persist the change
 <br><img src="/exercises/ex5/images/SCC_Save_Cipher_Suites.png" width="70%">

 In this exercise you have learned how to manage the list of TLS cipher suites that SAP Cloud Connector supports.
-A TLS cipher suite consists of 3 parts: The key exchange, the encryption algortihm and the message digest algorithm.
+A TLS cipher suite consists of 3 parts: The key exchange, the encryption algorithm and the message digest algorithm.
 At this point in time, the following choices seem reasonable:
 - For the key exchange, DHE or ECDHE in combination with ECDSA or RSA
 - For the encryption algorithm, AES with GCM (Galois/Counter Mode)
 - For the digest algorithm, SHA-256 or SHA-384